nrueh/plingo/README.md

 :~ unsat(0,"alpha")
 ```
 Since the body of the first rule `not {a}` is always true, the grounder removes it and `unsat(0, "alpha")` becomes a fact.
 Thus rendering the second and third rule unnecessary.
 The only stable model is therefore `unsat(0, "alpha")`, which means the rule `{a}.`is never satisfied and therefore atom `a` never contained in a stable model.
 This is not the desired behavior.
 However, since in LPMLN it is already not mandatory for rules to be satisfied, the question is whether choice rules should ever be converted as described above.
+UPDATE: This was a bug that has been fixed.
+Now `not {a}` is always false, so that the `unsat` atom is never true and we end up with the only the choice rule `{a}.` again after the conversion.

 ### Aggregates with pooling
 Next consider the rule